shirashko/OS/README.md

 ### Project 3 - Sync

 This project is a MapReduce framework.
 It supports parallel processing of large datasets using multiple threads.
 The framework is designed to divide the work among several threads, process the data in parallel, and then combine the results.

+### Project 4 - Virtual Memory Paging

+This project implements virtual memory paging using hierarchical page tables.
+It efficiently handles page eviction and victim selection using DFS and a given policy.
+The physical memory—main memory and disk—are simulated by encapsulated class with data structures to allow easy focus on the mapping and page fault handling itself.

 ## Installation